-Code that lives beyond its initial development will be read many times more than written as the project is maintained and new features are added.
-Establishing and following a standard style in your projects will increase readability, make maintenance easier, and can reduce onboarding time for new developers.
+Code that lives beyond its initial development will be read many times as part of routine maintenance and as new features are added.
+For this reason, it is essential to comment your code thoroughly: it will reduce the time and effort to understand your code when you come back to it some months or years later.
+Establishing and following a standard style in your projects will also increase readability, make maintenance easier, and can reduce onboarding time for new developers.

-Automatic formatting tools can enforce a particular coding style and are often configurable for each project.
+MolSSI recommends using automatic formatting tools that can enforce a particular coding style.
+These are often configurable for each project.

 Example of a coding style guides: